NikaGiorgadze713/money-transfer/README.md

 # Money Transfer

 A simulated money transfer application.
 It lets a fixed set of demo accounts send funds to one another and keeps a full transaction history.
-There is no real banking, authentication, or external payment integration involved — it exists purely to demonstrate a correctly implemented transfer flow (validation, atomicity, and concurrency safety) end to end, from database to UI.
+There is no real banking, authentication, or external payment integration involved, it exists purely to demonstrate a correctly implemented transfer flow (validation, atomicity, and concurrency safety) end to end, from database to UI.

 ## Tech Stack